JoshWolper/quik-deform/quikDeformPlugin/ReadMe.txt

 - add tetGen's a slider to GUI - DONE
 - dynamically add more vertices and edges to the surface of the mesh - DONE
-- compute button for the node - DONE works for multiple QuikDeformNodes
+- compute button for the node - DONE
-	"need to recompute" text that shows up when you change inputs - DONE but has bugs so not using atm
+	"need to recompute" text that shows up when you change inputs - kind of done but has bugs so not using atm
 - set point constraints in attribute editor - DONE
+- set ground constraints in the attribute editor - DONE

 - make a GUI menu in Mel to allow initial data setting
 	- should have all the data fields